 You know all of his songs.
 You’ve copied his moves in the secrecy of your bedroom.
 Now you can really be the great Freddie Mercury.

 This outfit includes Freddie’s trademark yellow jacket and white trousers from Queen’s 1986 Wembley concert.
-All you need is a moustache (we have one for you below) and a pair of Adidas shoes, and you’re good to go!
+All you need is a mustache (we have one for you below) and a pair of Adidas shoes, and you’re good to go!

 Another iconic Freddie Mercury look is that of the pointy-chested glam housewife for the band’s “I Want To Break Free” music video.
 It was actually Roger Taylor’s idea for them to dress up in drag, and they all pulled it off excellently.
 We love everything about Freddie’s look – something you can recreate yourself with this costume set.
 Don’t forget your heels – and your Hoover!